chengfzy/CPlusPlusStudy/README.md

 1. ceres09_SophusPoseGraph3D    \
     Same as ceres08_PoseGraph3D, but use Sophus::SO3 to represent the rotation.
 1. ceres10_CovarianceEstimation \
     Calculate the covariance of estimated value.
-Here we only take 1 parameter as example, more parameters and complex problem(have information matrix in problem, local parameterization) could also be calculated.
+Here we only take 1 parameter as example, more parameters and complex problem(have information matrix in problem, manifold) could also be calculated.
     Ref: http://ceres-solver.org/nnls_covariance.html#covariance
 1. ceres11_Pose2DEstimation \
     Consider we have two matched 2D points pair $\mathbf{p}_A \leftrightarrow \mathbf{p}_B$, and want to estimate the 2D transformation $\mathbf{R} \in SO(2), \mathbf{p} \in \mathbb{R}^2$ between the points, i.e.,